-The student's progress is reviewed each semester with the faculty advisor, building upon established baseline reflection and feedback from previous semesters, as well as feedback from the student's Level I fieldwork educators as appropriate.
+Students who have been placed on Professionalism Probation will be required to meet the conditions of a remediation plan.
+Students have one subsequent semester to adequately meet the requirements of the remediation plan.
+If it is deemed by pertinent OT faculty that the student has not met the requirements of the remediation plan the student will be dismissed from the program.
+Students violating any of the herein described ethical or professional standards may also be dismissed from the program with no option for probation as determined by a majority vote of the OT full-time faculty.
+The student's progress is reviewed each semester with the faculty advisor, building upon established baseline reflection and feedback from previous semesters, as well as feedback from the student's AFWC, FCA and CSM as appropriate.
 If necessary, a student may be placed on Professionalism Probation (See "Probation and Remediation Plan").